acacereswright/acacereswright.github.io/research.md

 ## Overview

-My research mainly lies in the computational social science and natural language processing domains.
-I primarily build and apply tools to collect data on or model human behaviors.
-For example, I developed a variation of the public goods game and deployed it to collect participant data.
-More recently, I have been developing tools to apply Large Language Models, such as Meta's Llama-2, to perform named-individual identification and stance detection on tweets.
-Along with this, I am working on ways to identify unique groups of users based on what they tweet, and then identify ways to identify pairs of similar users across these groups.
+My research mainly lies in the computational social science, natural language processing, and culturally competent large language models domains.
+I primarily build and apply tools to study identity, culture, and expression.
+While pursuing my bachelor's degree, I developed a variation of the public goods game and deployed it to collect participant data.
+More recently, I developed tools to apply Large Language Models, such as Meta's Llama-2, to perform named-individual identification and stance detection on tweets.
+Currently, I am investigating ways to dynamically extract dimensions of cultures from a given corpus of social media data, and then place an individual within the cultures we have identified.
+A second part of this investigation is looking into how well LLMs can model these cultures, and respond as if it is a member of that culture.

 ## Current Projects

-I am currently working on comparing various ways individuals reacted to Bernie Sanders dropping out of the 2020 Democratic Primary (and thus the race for president as a whole).
-This involves topic modelling, as well as developing tools to identify pairs of similar users across these groups.
-Along with this, I am investigating the emergence, engagement with, and discussions of conspiracy theories online.
+My main focus is on culturally competent large language models, which is a research area designed to make sure that LLMs are aware, respectful, and adaptable to a number of different cultural contexts.
+Currently, my research in this area is still in it's initial stages, but this is an important and growing research area which I believe will yield some very interesting and useful results.

 A second project I am working on is expressions of cultural identity on social media, and how users from different regions express their cultural identity.

 ## Publications